randomstring/WeasleyClock/BuildLog.md

 # Build Log

-Started this log after getting the Weasley Clock feature complete.
-Should have started from the beginning.
-Entry prior to April 2020 are written retrospectively.
+I started this log after getting the Weasley Clock feature complete.
+I should have started from the beginning.
+Entries prior to April 2020 are written retrospectively.

+# TODO: Build

+* test painting hands with metallic paint
+* create code/algorithm to reliably detect when people are bicycling for the Quidditch state

-## TODO
+## TODO: Documentation

 Much of this could be pieced together from the change-log of this GitHub repo, but writing out my design choices would be better.

 Write up major design process and decisions:
- * location tracking: life360 vs iPhone
  * servos vs stepper motor vs motor and encoder
  * soldering servo HAT
  * finding nesting brass rods and mounting hubs
- * clock body
  * mounting the hands
  * creating hands